galmeida9/Software-Architecture-20-21/as-report.md

 ## 2. Scalability

-Analyzing the test for performance, we detected a bottleneck in the access to the database while submitting an answer and concluding the quiz.
+Analysing the test for performance, we detected a bottleneck in the access to the database while submitting an answer and concluding the quiz.
 Initially we tried a monolithic approach, where each thread had a table to store the answers, but this approach only scaled vertically, and if it were horizontally scaled would make increasing the performance easier, the solution was micro services, since we only needed to boot more instances of a micro service and add more hardware to easily increase performance without much effort.
 Therefore, we made the following changes:
 * Created a micro service to handle the submission of answers, with its own database to store the submissions.
 * Created a micro service to handle the submission of final quizzes' answers, with its own database to store the answers.

 The backend now in order to get information about the answers has to communicate with the micro service that has that information to get it, has we can see in the architecture developed below.

 ### 2.1 Scenarios
-With an increment of 1000 students answering a quiz, the Quizzes Tutor preserves the almost the same performance with a latency of 200 milliseconds with the cost of using more servers.
+With an increment of 1000 students answering a quiz, the Quizzes Tutor preserves almost the same performance with a latency of 200 milliseconds with the cost of using more servers.

 ### 2.2 Architecture

 ![Scalability Architecture](report-resources/scalability-architecture.png)

-As showed above we can use **multiple copies of computation** tactic with micro services to address the performance issue when we have a lot of simultaneous users, the results obtain, as we will see, surpassed our expectation, since with only on instance of each micro service the performance was increased by 15% with 2500 students.
+As showed above we can use the **Multiple Copies of Computation** tactic with micro services to address the performance issue when we have a lot of simultaneous users, the results obtained, as we will see, surpassed our expectations, since with only one instance of each micro service the performance was increased by 15% with 2500 students.

 ### 2.3 Tests